 Rounding out the top three of our best 5-star hotels in Florence, we have the Portrait Firenze from the Lungarno Collection.
 This hotel is located directly on the Arno River (which is a recurring theme from the Lungarno Collection in this list).
 In fact, it is only about 100 feet away from the Ponte Vecchio, putting it almost on the bridge.
 This means that it is extremely close to all the other main attractions that you’ll want to see during your time in Florence.
 For example, the Uffizi is only a 2 minute walk away.

 This hotel has large suites that come with bathrobes, Ferragamo toiletries, flat-screen TVs, iPad/iPod docking stations, and coffee makers.
 Basically, a lot comes with each room.
 There is another restaurant operated by a Michelin starred chef available here; the Caffè dell’Oro.
 There’s a beauty spa available, while staff are on call at all times and can help with any questions or needs.
 The costs are pretty hefty here, with a Portrait Studio costing around $690 USD a night, which can raise to $1,100 USD if you go with the Studio Deluxe with a River View.

-In fourth place, we have the J.K.
-Place Firenze.
 Set right on the edge of the Piazza di Santa Maria Novella, this is closer to the western side of the “old town” of Florence.
-However, this doesn’t mean that it’s far away from those sights and sounds you’ll want to experience, as it’s only a 7 minute walk to the Duomo, 11 minute walk from the Uffizi and 10 minute walk to the Ponte Vecchio.
-Not to mention that it is about a 5 minute walk to the Santa Maria Novella train station, giving you the option of a day trip to elsewhere if you so wish.
+However, this doesn’t mean that it’s far away from those sights and sounds you’ll want to experience, as it’s only a 7-minute walk to the Duomo, an 11-minute walk from the Uffizi and a 10-minute walk to the Ponte Vecchio.
+Not to mention that it is about a 5-minute walk to the Santa Maria Novella train station, giving you the option of a day trip elsewhere if you so wish.

 Golden Tower Hotel & Spa